Tutor, Language Instructor, Author

 The home of Homo Liberatus

-The novel contains numerous quotes from documented interrogations of former Nazi collaborators served in Schutzmannschaft Battalion 118 (Ukrainian Schuma) in 1942 - 1945 during trials conducted in 1945 - 1986.
-The quotes have been translated into English by the author.
+The novel contains numerous quotations from documented interrogations of former Nazi collaborators served in Ukrainian Schutzmannschaft Battalion 118 in 1942 - 1945 during trials conducted in 1945 - 1986.
+The documents have been translated into English by the author.

 "As homo sapiens share energy, accept “miracles,” and confront a truth that simmers beyond the reality of their daily experience, readers embark on a powerful journey that reconsiders the essence and hallmarks of humanity itself...